 Suction side cleaners run when your pump runs, so you don't really use any more or less electricity than normal if you use it inside your normal filter cycle.
 Since the cleaner is dependent on the filter systems efficiency, once your filter has started to get close to its capacity, the cleaner will become less efficient.
 For this reason, these cleaners are used a few times per week, vs. leaving them in for long periods of time.

 - Great for smaller to medium sized pools

 - Less moving parts

 Pressure side cleaners use water pressure from a dedicated booster pump and/or pool pump to drive the cleaner around your pool, forcing debris into a filter bag where it can be easily collected and removed.
 These cleaners typically operate every day, maintaining a constantly clean pool.
 Cleaners that don't use a booster pump are commonly ran for the duration of your normal filter cycle, although it isn't necessary it runs that much.
 Cleaners that do use a booster pump are normally set up on a secondary timer system, automating it to come on and off every day for a certain amount of time; typically, 2-4 hours.
-And since these bad boys having their own filter bag, this means zero stress added to your existing pool filter!
+And since these bad boys have their own filter bag, you won’t add any additional stress to your existing pool filter!